HiSAVE-team/phpMyEdit/readme.md

   sub-folder of the public_html folder;
 - themes: list of folders with different theme names, to replace files in the src files in case a different theme is to be used;
+- tools: Different tools that are needed during the development and publishing.

 The starting point is the public repository of phpMyEdit 5.7.1.
 All changes are listed in the doc/ChangeLog.